 Rankaku Maki-e Box

-With dimensions of 20 cm × 15 cm × 11.8 cm and divided into three inner compartments, this box is both a functional item and a work of art, a striking expression of Yoshikawa-san's dedication to his craft.
+With dimensions of 20 cm × 15 cm × 11.8 cm and three inner compartments, this box is as functional as it is beautiful.
+It stands as a signature of Yoshikawa-san's lifelong dedication, waiting to hold treasures and tell its silent, shimmering story to collectors and admirers of Japanese craft.

 Collapsible content